bicarbonate/fedora_sop/PackageReviewSOP.rst

 	Needsponser
 	Hidden
 	Under Review
-Each ticket references a source RH Bugzilla Bug entry, and generates the categories of tickets as stated above, based off multiple fields values, for easier viewing and report generation.
+Each ticket references a source RH Bugzilla Bug entry and generates the categories of tickets as stated above, based off multiple fields values, for easier viewing and report generation.
 Page also include searchable fields allowing a search by package name, and either email address for reviews, for packages or for commented reviews.